qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how can i change my password
 - how to change password in this app thanks
 - how to change the password
-- tbsp can you please help me to change my password with edison
+- can you please help me to change my password with edison
 - i how i can change my password
 - i would like to change my password
 - how to change mail password